msu-cmse-courses/mth314-s20-student/Syllabus.md

 ### Final Exam:

 The final exam will cover the entire course and will have a similar format to the Quizzes.
-However, instead of a single motivating question the final will have four motivating questions (likely with five parts each).
-In this way the final exam will be like taking four quizzes in a row.
-The final exam will be conducted via zoom during your section’s schedule exam period.
-Students will be expected to log into zoom using a secondary device (ex. phone). this device will need to be positioned such that the students keyboard, mouse and screen are visible.
+However, instead of a single motivating question the final will have multiple motivating questions.
+In this way the final exam will be like taking multiple quizzes in a row.
+The final exam will be conducted via zoom during each section’s schedule exam period.
+Students may be expected to log into zoom using a secondary device (ex. phone). this device will need to be positioned such that the students keyboard, mouse and screen are visible.
 Details for the procedure used during the final exam will be explained during class.

 ## Assessment Information